yarastu/yarastu/en/_posts/2023-12-30-restore-maximum-height.md

 By the end of the day, the body fatigues and is unable to keep an upright posture, leading to a decrease in stature.

 To achieve your maximum height at any time, lengthen your vertebral column — relax your shoulders and stretch the crown of your head upward.
-Think about runway models, and it will be clearer what I mean.
+Think about runway models, and it will be clearer what type of posture I mean.

-This advice given by doctors to regain height after diurnal variation.[^rmh-774319] When measuring height, a doctor presses on the patient's mastoid process and gently pulls the head up.
+This advice given by doctors to regain height after diurnal variation.[^rmh-774319] When measuring height, a doctor presses on the patient's mastoid process (the area behind earlobe, see photo below) and gently pulls the head up.

 > This technique minimizes variation in posture due to tiredness, which may otherwise amount to 1 or even 2 cm.[^rmh-46250745]